badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 ---
 author: Benoît "badetitou" Verhaeghe
 layout: post
-title:  "CORA - Tutorial"
+title:  "SmartTest - Tutorial"
-date:   2017-07-05 17:53:00 +200
+date:   2017-08-21 14:58:00 +200
 categories: research smalltalk
 ---

-/!\ THE PROJECT IS NOW CALLED SmartTest.
-You can find it [here]({% post_url 2017-08-21-SmartTest %}) /!\

-## What is CORA ?
+## What is SmartTest ?

-CORA is a plugin developed in [Pharo](http://pharo.org/).
+SmartTest is a plugin developed in [Pharo](http://pharo.org/).
 It is an Add-On for Quality Assistant by [Yuriy Tymchuk](http://yuriy.tymch.uk/) and provides new rules and critiques.

-The goal of CORA is to provide to the developers the list of tests they should run after they modify their code.
+The goal of SmartTest is to provide to the developers the list of tests they should run after they modify their code.
 With this plugin installed, developers will save time and will develop in a better way (hopefully).

 ## Installation